• Skip to primary navigation

 Add frosting: Instead of chocolate dipping them you can just add a small dollop of buttercream frosting to the top of each of the madeleine cakes.

 Cinnamon sugar: Skip the chocolate and brush the tops with a little melted butter then roll them in a cinnamon sugar mixture.
+Powdered sugar is delicious and makes perfect Madeleines if you don’t like cinnamon.

 Chocolate: You can add gel food coloring to the chocolate to give them a festive touch for special occasions or holidays.
-You can also use melted milk chocolate instead of the white chocolate, if you prefer.
+You can also use melted milk chocolate instead of white chocolate, if you prefer.

 Nuts: Add a little crunch by sprinkling some finely chopped pistachios or walnuts to the chocolate before it dries.